Multiple Output Regression with Latent Noise: Efficient computation by reparameterization

 \section{Efficient computation by reparameterization}

-For estimating the parameters of the latent-noise BRRR, we use Gibbs sampling, updating the parameters one-by-one by sampling them from their conditional posterior probability distributions, given the current values of all other parameters.
-The bottleneck of computation is related to the matrix $\Psi$, and below we present a novel efficient update for this parameter.
+For estimating the parameters of the latent-noise BRRR, we use Gibbs sampling, updating the parameters one by one by sampling them from their conditional posterior probability distributions, given the current values of all other parameters.
+The bottleneck of the computation is in updating the matrix $\Psi$, and below we present a novel efficient update for this parameter.